-Power Site #3 had a storied past: 1813-fulling mill (put weaving on hot water and beat it to close fibers); 1822-saw and grist mill; 1830-saw, grist and plaster mill; 1845-mill burned; 1857-rebuilt two stories; 1877-never rebuilt.
+Power Site #3 had a storied past: 1813-fulling mill (put weaving in hot water and beat it to clean and thicken fiber); 1822-saw and grist mill; 1830-saw, grist and plaster mill; 1845-mill burned; 1857-rebuilt two stories; 1877-never rebuilt.
 Yet this was long known as the Dam Site and a Dam Site Restaurant stood here for years.
 Across the street was a tannery, which didn’t need water for power, but did need water to fill the 140 vats.
 Using hemlock bark, 10,000 hides were tanned each year.

 As I mentioned, the trail winds through the woods and over roadways, but also under the Bob Dunning Memorial Bridge, the gateway to Pondicherry Park.
 If you are following the Stevens Brook Trail, however, you’ll pass under the bridge and it’s worth a look upward–for you just might spot three American Robin nests all in a row.

 It’s in this area that hikers follow a boardwalk through an area that can be quite wet at times.

 It is here that Willet Brook joins forces with Stevens Brook, thus increasing the power of the water.

 The power of others who grow beside the brook is displayed like daylight fireworks, that being the male Red Maple flowers–their anthers yellow with pollen awaiting dispersal.